InfluxCommunity/CSTR_InfluxDB/without_kafka/README.md

     ```

 ## Visualize the output:
-You should see the following visualizatiobn:
+You should see the following visualization:
 ![without_kafka](../img/without_kafka.png)